carterwayneskhizeine/AnonymousMessageBoard/README.md

 #### Trending Feed Feature
 The following modifications were made to implement the Trending feed, which sorts messages based on a hotness score.

+#### Message Liking & Liked Feed Feature
+The following modifications were made to implement the ability to like/unlike main messages and view a dedicated feed of liked messages:

+1.  **`src/database/init.js`**:
+    -   Added `likes` (INTEGER) and `likers` (TEXT JSON array) columns to the `messages` table.

+2.  **`src/routes/messages.js`**:
+    -   Added a new API endpoint: `POST /api/messages/:id/like` to toggle like status for messages.
+    -   Modified `GET /api/messages` and `GET /api/messages/trending` to include `likes` count and `userHasLiked` status in their responses.
+    -   Added a new API endpoint: `GET /api/messages/liked` to fetch all messages liked by the current logged-in user.

+3.  **`views/index.ejs`**:
+    -   Added new "Liked" filter buttons to both desktop and mobile navigation.

+4.  **`public/js/main-rendering-function.js`**:
+    -   Modified message rendering to include a text-based "like" button (gold when active) and a likes counter.

+5.  **`public/js/message-click-handler.js`**:
+    -   Added event handling logic for the new message "like" button, including calling the new API endpoint and refreshing messages.

+6.  **`public/js/ui-elements.js`**:
+    -   Exported new DOM element selectors for the "Liked" feed buttons.

+7.  **`public/js/initial-setup.js`**:
+    -   Added event listeners and styling updates for the new "Liked" feed buttons.

+8.  **`public/js/api-rendering-logic.js`**:
+    -   Modified `fetchAndRenderMessages` to call the new `GET /api/messages/liked` endpoint when the "Liked" feed is selected.

 1.  **`src/database/init.js`**:
     -   Added `comment_count` (INTEGER) and `hot_score` (REAL) columns to the `messages` table to store engagement metrics.
     -   Added `idx_messages_hot_score` index on the `hot_score` column to optimize sorting performance.